OlajideFemi/Carbon-Footprint/Index.md

 ## Quick Start

-Get up and running with Project Name in just a few steps:
+Get up and running with Carbon footprint analysis in just a few steps:

-1. Step one
+1. Step one: load the dataset into a pandas dataframe
-2. Step two
+2. Step two: Clean the date, filter out duplicates
-3. Step three
+3. Step three: Implement the various algorithms

 For detailed setup instructions, visit our [Installation Guide](/installation).